0xCB-dev/docs.keeb.supply/content/sweep-bling-lp/assembly/index.md

 ### General Assembly

-First we will solder the parts that are the same on both the wired and wireless variants.
+First we will solder the parts that are the same regardless of Choc switch type and wired/wireless connectivity.

 #### Reset Buttons

-Solder on the reset buttons.
+Solder the reset buttons.
 ![reset button](reset-pcb.png)

 #### Hotswap Sockets

-Solder on the hotswap sockets.
+Solder the hotswap sockets.
 You can find instructions for that [here]({{< ref "/basics/soldering/hotswap#choc-low-profile" >}}).
+<br>Skip this step if you're building the Choc V2 version.
 ![hs-sockets](hs-sockets-pcb.png)

-Please skip to [this part]({{< ref "/sweep-bling-lp/assembly#wireless" >}}) now if you are building a wireless Sweep.
+<br>Please skip to [this part]({{< ref "/sweep-bling-lp/assembly#wireless" >}}) now if you are building a wireless Sweep.
 <br>Please skip to [this part]({{< ref "/sweep-bling-lp/assembly#wired" >}}) now if you are building a wired Sweep.

 ### Wireless

-All of the steps in this paragraph need to be done when assembling the wireless variant of the Sweep.
+All of the steps in this paragraph need to be done when assembling a wireless variant of the Sweep.

 #### Slide Switch